Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ## Validations Preformed

-- OS version: Validate OS version is Windows 7, Windows Server 2008 R2 or later.
+- OS version: Verify OS version is Windows 7, Windows Server 2008 R2 or later.

-- SMB version: Validate client supports SMB version 2.1 or 3.0.
+- SMB version: Verify client supports SMB version 2.1 or 3.0.

-- Hotfix KB3114025: For Windows 8.1 or Windows Server 2012 R2 clients, check if hotfix KB3114025 is installed.
+- Hotfix KB3114025: For Windows 8.1 or Windows Server 2012 R2 clients, verify hotfix KB3114025 is installed.

-- NTLM: Validate LmCompatibilityLevel registy setting is set to a value of 3.
+- NTLM: Verify LmCompatibilityLevel registy setting is set to a value of 3.
 NTLMv1 is not supported.

 - Storage account: Verify the storage account name or UNC path exists.